Michael Kirkman: San Diego Padres

+Milwaukee Brewers (second stint)

 On May 5, 2016, Kirkman was claimed off waivers by the Milwaukee Brewers.
-He was designated for assignment on May 13, 2016, to make room for waiver claim Jhan Marinez.
+He made one appearance for the Brewers, allowing one run on one hit with one strikeout in one inning pitched against the Miami Marlins.
+Kirkman was designated for assignment on May 13, to make room for waiver claim Jhan Mariñez.
+He cleared waivers and was sent outright to the Triple-A Colorado Springs Sky Sox on May 17.
+Kirkman elected free agency on October 3.

 Atlanta Braves

 The Atlanta Braves signed Kirkman to a minor league contract on January 31, 2017.
-He was released on March 29, 2017.
+However, he was released prior to the start of the regular season on March 29.